10 Step How To Change Chords Faster, Easier and Smoother Formula (That Works Every Time)

 Learn how to change guitar chords easier and quicker while strumming and picking.

-It's important to be able to change guitar chords smoothly and quickly if you want to sound any good at playing guitar.
-Trouble is, fast switching between chords whilst strumming and picking is mega tricky for beginner players.
+It's essential to be able to change between chords smoothly and quickly if you want to sound any good at playing the guitar.
+The trouble is that fast switching between chords whilst strumming and picking is tricky for beginners.

 Be honest.
-Are all your chord changes 100% buzz free, mute free, and lightening fast?
+Are all of your chord changes 100% buzz free, mute-free, and super quick?

-It doesn’t matter if you’re a total beginner guitar player or you've been playing for 15 years.
-Your chord changes will likely need a little magic dust sprinkled on them.
+It doesn't matter if you're a total beginner guitar player or have been playing for 15 years; your chord changes will likely need a little magic dust sprinkled on them.

-And don't kid yourself nobody can hear those dodgy notes either.
+And don't kid yourself thinking nobody can hear those dodgy notes.

 Playing clean chord changes is the difference between you sounding "ok" or "smokin' hot" on guitar.

-So what's the magic formula to help you chord changes sound better?
-Well stay with me, because you're about to discover the best ways to get clean, fast and easy chord changes.
+So what's the magic formula to help your chord changes sound better?
+Stay with me because you're about to discover the best ways to get clean, fast and easy chord changes.

 It's true.
-By following the 10 steps coming up you're guaranteed to get your chord changes finally sounding mint.
+By following the 10 steps coming up, you'll be guaranteed to get your chord changes finally sounding mint.

 Warning: When mixed with lots of practice, using the 10 tricks you're about to learn will result in perfect, enviable chord changes.